19hours/sg-statutes/Acts/Income Tax Act.md

 “company” means any company incorporated or registered under any law in force in Singapore or elsewhere;

-“Comptroller” means the Comptroller of Income Tax appointed under section 3(1) and includes, for all purposes of this Act except the exercise of the powers conferred upon the Comptroller by sections 37J(5), 67(1)(a), 95, 96, 96A and 101, a Deputy Comptroller or an Assistant Comptroller so appointed;
+“Comptroller” means the Comptroller of Income Tax appointed under section 3(1) and includes, for all purposes of this Act except the exercise of the powers conferred upon the Comptroller by sections 37IE(7), 37J(5), 67(1)(a), 95, 96, 96A and 101, a Deputy Comptroller or an Assistant Comptroller so appointed;

+[Act 2 of 2016 wef 11/04/2016]

 “country” includes a territory;